PostHog/posthog.com/contents/handbook/engineering/clickhouse/replication.md

 Note that if your underlying table has columns that ClickHouse populates (e.g. ALIAS, MATERIALIZED), it's often necessary to set up two Distributed tables:
 - One for writes containing a minimum set of columns
-- One for reads which contain all columns
+- Another for reads which contain all columns

 ## How queries against `Distributed` tables work

 When querying Distributed table, you can send the query to any node in the ClickHouse cluster.
-That node becomes the `coordinator`, which
+That node becomes the `coordinator`, which:
 1. Figures out what queries individual shards need to execute and queues these queries
 2. Once results are in, aggregates the results together and returns an answer

 Given local execution is faster than reading data over the network, ClickHouse will usually perform one of the queries locally instead of sending it to another replica of its shard.

-Depending on the query, sub-queries executed on other shards might either return already aggregated data or stream or stream entire datasets across the network.
+Depending on the query, sub-queries executed on other shards might either return already aggregated data or stream entire datasets across the network.
 Being aware of which is done is crucial for performance.

 ### Example query - distributed sums